Lorti/manu.ninja/src/pages/2019-01-13-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 D Cache static content
 ✔ Effective use of CDN](/images/vue-cli-3-pwa/webpagetest-score.png)

 Did I say straight A’s?
-The above results are actually for <https://www.japanese-phrasebook.com/>, the [full example application](#full-example-application) in the links/resources section.
+The above results are actually for my [Japanese Phrasebook](https://www.japanese-phrasebook.com/).
 It uses Google Analytics, which does not send caching headers, so Google's scripts are always up to date, resulting in a D for caching static content:

 ```
 Leverage browser caching of static assets: 60/100